 Start with a risk assessment—map out hazardous machinery and high-traffic areas.
 Involve safety, operations, and IT teams early to ensure smooth integration.
 Pilot the system in a problem area, review results, and expand based on data-driven improvements.

-How can safety technology help reduce stress for safety managers?
+How can safety technology help reduce stress for safety professionals?

-AI-driven analytics automate the detection of hazards, freeing safety managers from endless manual monitoring and paperwork.
+AI-driven analytics automate the detection of hazards, freeing safety professionals from endless manual monitoring and paperwork.
 This allows them to focus on proactive planning, team support, and continuous improvement—instead of always reacting to the last incident.

 About the author